Do I Have a Calling?

 The direct route to a meaningful life is to operate your life’s calling.

 Way too often the word calling is limited to use for ministry and reserved for pastors, evangelists, missionaries and other ministers of the gospel.
 Well, today I declare, to be called simply means to be invited.

 Everyone Christian is called.
 And, I take it a step further and say, even before you accepted Christ, you were called.

 How It Starts Out

-In school always hated those classes where you know the answer is always going to start with, “well, it depends…” I am a numbers and rationale type of gal.
+In school, I always hated those classes where you know the answer is always going to start with, “well, it depends…” I am a numbers and rationale type of gal.
 I don’t want to hear it depends, I want to know the exact process to the exact answer!
-Unfortunately, since everyone’s calling is specific to their inner bent, their level of faith, and their own will, how one’s life calling catches ones attention, well…it depends.
+Unfortunately, since everyone’s calling is specific to their inner make-up, their level of faith, and their own will, how one’s life calling catches ones attention, well…it depends.
 There could be a feeling of general discontentment with the direction of your life and the normal status quo.
-You can have an absolutely stable and successful life and become utterly unsettled, unfulfilled or even bored.
+You can have an absolutely stable and successful life and become utterly unsettled, unfulfilled, or even bored.
 On the total opposite side of the spectrum, your life could be characterized by absolute chaos, pain, suffering, or hopelessness.
 In either case, you will typically find yourself desperate for something more.
 You might struggle with thoughts like, “There has got to be more to life than this,” or “I am meant for something bigger than this, I just know it,” or “This is not all there is to life, can’t be”.